polkadot-developers/polkadot-docs/develop/parachain-devs/parachain-launch/chain-spec.md

 For example, you can use the `build-spec` sub-command to export the chain specification to a JSON file:

 ### Using Node Binary

+!!!warning "Be aware of the Omninode"
+    As mentioned, there are two methods for generating a chain specification.
+The preferred method is [`chain-spec-builder`](https://paritytech.github.io/polkadot-sdk/master/polkadot_sdk_docs/reference_docs/chain_spec_genesis/index.html){target=_blank}, however the `build-spec` method can be utilized as well.

 ```bash
 polkadot-parachain build-spec > myCustomSpec.json